 The AC suffers damage because of refrigerant loss

 A common trouble for air conditioners is leaking along the refrigerant lines.
 It often occurs in systems that are around five years old, which is when corrosion starts might hold.
 Refrigerant is designed to stay at the same level throughout an AC’s lifespan, so any loss of it through leaks will start to restrict performance.
 But that’s not the worst part.
-The worst is that an air conditioner running off reduced refrigerant charge will cause damage to the compressor, the part that’s the most expensive to repair or replace.
+The worst is that an air conditioner running off a reduced refrigerant charge will cause damage to the compressor, the part that’s the most expensive to repair or replace.
 Maintenance technicians always check on refrigerant to see if there’s a loss of charge, and they fix the problem if they find it.

 The AC motors break down